teverett/Pragmatach/README.md

 Request Routing
 ------------------------

+Pragmatch uses REST-like route mapping.
 Request routes are declared via the @Route annotation, in conjunction with the signature of the annotated method

 In this example, the method "render()" will be called for the context path "/".